 At the turn of the 20th century, the Association for the Preservation of Virginia Antiquities’ Mary Jeffery Galt led excavations on the site.
 During the project, preservationists repaired the fractured stone with Portland cement, which is now known to be harmful to historical materials.

-At the start of the current archaeology, Jamestown Rediscovery conservators working with Jonathan Appell—a specialist in preserving historical gravestones and monuments—removed the heavy stone fragments for cleaning and restoration.
+At the start of the church excavations, Jamestown Rediscovery conservators working with Jonathan Appell—a specialist in preserving historical gravestones and monuments—removed the heavy stone fragments for cleaning and restoration.
 After carefully removing the Portland cement from the broken edges, the team rejoined the fragments with stone epoxy and infilled the cracks with a color-matched mortar.
-Early next year, the stone will be returned to the site and placed in the aisle of the Memorial Church.
+The stone has now been returned to the site and placed atop the grave that archaeologists believe it originally marked.